 SAVOURING SCENTS

 The effects of panoramic seeing and listening are obvious, they are manifest.
-And i noticed the first effects within a couple of weeks.

 Tastes are also relatively straightforward.
 But my experience of the sense of smell is far deeper and more complex.

-So on the subject of inner-body awareness, we need to ask young children how it really feels.
+So on the subject of inner-body awareness, we really need to ask young children how it really feels.
 We need them to teach us.
 What is a healthy and natural approach to taste, smell, and inner-body awareness?

 Separating the In and Out Smell

-An opossum sniffing and listeningThen leave the lips very slightly open, but 'smell-in' through your nose.
-As you 'smell-in', if your tongue is relaxed, the back of your tongue will automatically curl up, like a valve, where the 'K' sound or 'Q' sound is made.
+Then leaving the lips very slightly open, 'smell-in' through your nose.
+As you 'smell-in', the back of your tongue will automatically curl up, like a valve, where the 'K' sound or 'Q' sound is made.

 In Praise of The Nose

-Hedgehog scenting the breezeIf we had an image of God here, i would worship Hedgehogs : they can hardly see and can't hear low sounds, but they snuffle like world champions.
-Their whole reality and sense of self and the world outside, centres on and rotates around smells.
+If we had an image of God here, i would worship hedgehogs : they can hardly see or hear, but they snuffle like world champions.
+Their whole reality and sense of self and the world outside, centres on and rotates around smells.Human adults think: objects produce smells – this is a very one-sided perspective.
+Hedgehogs stumble around through the undergrowth, and first pick up scents on the wind, which then turn into apples or beetles.
+A hedgehog thinks, and experiences: smells produce objects.

 The Habitual Out-Smell